NCEAS/metacatui/metacatui/docs/design/editor/editor-design.rst

 MetacatUI Editor Refactor
 =========================

 This document provides an overview architecture for incorporating a metadata editor into the MetacatUI web application.
-The goal is to support a number of use cases where a scientist needs to manage data and metadata in a Mamber Node repository.
+The goal is to support a number of use cases where a scientist needs to manage data and metadata in a Member Node repository.

 Use Cases
 ---------